 3DView is connected via web-services to several large databases (CDPP/AMDA, NASA/CDAWeb, ESA/Cluster Science Archive) as well as to the LATMOS, FMI and SINP model databases.
 3DView also enables planetary science data discovery through a dedicated EPN-TAP client, as well as a connection to the APIS database.
 IVOA SAMP is implemented for VOtable and CDF file exchange.

-For a detailed description of the 3DView/CDPP capabilities, please read the user guide.
+For a detailed description of the 3DView capabilities, please read the user guide.
 Read also the paper published in Planetary and Space Science and access supplementary information here.

-3DView/CDPP runs as a JAVA webstart application; it is compatible with Windows Vista, 7, 8, 10, as well as MAC OSX and LINUX *
+3DView runs as a JAVA webstart application; it is compatible with Windows Vista, 7, 8, 10, 11 as well as MAC OSX and LINUX